Targeted Relief • Prescription Required

 Lichen Sclerosus

-Helps manage this chronic inflammatory skin disorder affecting the genital area, improving comfort and quality of life.
+Helps manage this chronic inflammatory skin disorder affecting the genital area.

 Pelvic Inflammatory Conditions

-Used to alleviate chronic pelvic inflammation and related discomfort, targeting the affected tissues directly.
+Used to alleviate chronic pelvic inflammation by targeting affected tissues directly.

 Atrophic Vaginitis